[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 TABLE OF CONTENTS

-Creating a Successful Digital Transformation Roadmap
+From Strategy to Execution: Creating a Successful Digital Transformation Roadmap

-Why a digital transformation roadmap is essential
+Why a roadmap is essential to execute your digital transformation strategy

 A roadmap is also the best way to control budget and project scope.
 It provides clear direction and crucial milestones while allowing decision-makers to monitor and manage costs, as well as estimate potential timelines.
 Every company that wants to facilitate the development of new, modern products and services, should have a roadmap for digital transformation that showcases all the essential resources and activities to cover.

-<span class="colorbox1" fs-test-element="box1"><p>Curious about some digital transformation examples?
-Learn how big players like Nike, Lego, Disney, Microsoft, and Audi approached digital transformation and succeeded.</p></span>
+<span class="colorbox1" es-test-element="box1"><p>Curious about some digital transformation examples?
+Learn how big players like Nike, Lego, Disney, Microsoft, and Audi approached the digital transformation process and succeeded.</p></span>

 How to create a digital transformation roadmap